michele9812/GenUI/replit.md

 - **Reduced header/title margins to 8px on mobile**: Updated all heading and paragraph elements in header sections to use 8px bottom margin on mobile (<768px) for compact spacing while maintaining larger margins on desktop for Senior persona accessibility
 - **Set fixed carousel height to 400px on mobile**: Simplified mobile carousel container from dynamic viewport calculation to fixed 400px height for consistent layout and better space control
 - **Reduced accordion button padding to 0px on mobile**: Updated accordion trigger button vertical padding from py-1 (4px) to py-0 (0px) on mobile while maintaining py-2 (8px) on desktop for tighter spacing
+- **Optimized header container spacing desktop**: Reduced desktop header container margins from 32px to 24px and padding from 32px to 8px while maintaining 8px mobile values for consistent compact design across all breakpoints
 - **Separated navigation buttons design**: Split AirBuddy logo and back action into separate buttons - logo as standalone square (10x10), back button with icon+text on desktop and icon-only on mobile with responsive design and staggered animations
 - **Reduced carousel height by 64px**: Decreased carousel container height across all breakpoints (256px mobile, 356px tablet, 396px medium, 416px desktop) for optimized viewport space utilization
 - **Maintained carousel card dimensions**: Fixed height of 320px for all carousel cards as per original specifications